Let's dive right in.

 In other words:Influencer marketing is smart marketing.Click To Tweet

-Over the last couple of years, I’ve collected some great examples of how folks around me set themselves apart from the crowd.
+Over the last couple of years, I've collected some great examples of influencer marketing in action – how folks around me set themselves apart from the crowd.

 Referencing another blogger's content in your blog posts is the simplest, yet one of the most powerful things you can do to get their attention.

-Even though Chef Dennis was referring to social media sharing specifically, it stands true for any kind of content sharing, including blog mentions.
+Even though Chef Dennis was referring to social media sharing specifically when he said that, it stands true for any kind of content sharing including blog mentions.

-Here are some of the examples of how my readers engaged with me by mentioning my content in their blog posts:
+Here are just some examples of how my readers engaged with me by mentioning my content in their blog posts:

 I am a complete sucker for blog mentions, I must admit – I always visit blogs that honor me with a shout, ‘mingle' with the blogger and other commentators, share the posts on social media, and include them in my Weekly Marketing Skinnies.

-Side note: always remember to let the blogger know you mentioned them in your post – don’t ever rely on wordpress pingbacks, or worse yet, on them accidentally stumbling on your post.
+Side note: always remember to let bloggers know you mentioned them in your post – don't ever rely on wordpress pingbacks, or worse yet, hope they'll just happen to somehow find out about your post.

 Send them an email or tag them on social media platform of their (not your) choice.

-On the other hand, not that there’s anything specifically wrong with that, these kinds of mentions always fall a bit short in my book:
+On the other hand, these kinds of mentions always fall a bit short in my book: